If you’re tortured by your own preferences you’re using them wrong.

 So no wonder we gravitate toward being in control.
 However…

-7. We experience the worst bad, as well as the best good (that’s better than we can conceive of), when it feels like it’s happening to us.
+7. We experience the worst bad, as well as the best good (that’s better than we can conceive of), when it’s happening to us.

-Things we ourselves cause to happen are never as bad as things that happen to us.
+Things we cause to happen are never as bad as things that happen to us.

 For example, you can’t tickle or torture yourself.